Skip to main content

 • View History.
 Lists only the commits that actually changed this file.
 Merge commits that simply brought a branch forward are filtered out so they don't clutter the history with misleading "Modified" entries.
 The same rule applies wherever items get added to a deployment, including Add From Basket and the Release Workflow wizard.

 • Open Script.
 Opens the pinned version (not the working copy).
-The tab title shows the version, e.g. myscript.sql @1abb94c, and the file is read-only — it isn't locked while you're reading it.
+The tab title shows the version, e.g. myscript.sql @1abb94c, and the file is read-only, but it isn't locked while you're reading it.
 Works the same on Git and TFVC.

 Deployment history